gonmf/raycaster/README.md

 # Ray casting experiment

-I've been meaning to write my own 3D graphics engine, so here it is.
-It has texture mapping, collision detection, vertical camera movement, etc.
+I've been meaning to write my own 3D graphics engine from scratch, so here it is.
+It has texture mapping, collision detection, vertical camera movement, animation, etc.
-Some notable omissions for now are floor/ceiling texture mapping and floor height/altitude.
+Some notable omissions for now are floor/ceiling texture mapping, floor height/altitude and blitting.

 As a demo I've rendered something akin to the first Wolfenstein game.

 Since direct frame buffer access is not possible anymore, I've used CSFML.